GFDRR/CCDR-tools/_sources/docs/hzd_hm-data.md

 ---
 align: center
 ---
 Example from the ARUP landslide hazard layer (rainfall trigger, median): Pakistan.
-The continuos index is displayed into 3 discrete classes (Low, Medium, High).
+The continuous index is displayed into 3 discrete classes (Low, Medium, High).
 ```
 <hr>